-The exact way that epimedium works remains unclear.
+The exact way that epimedium works as an Erection Enhancer remains unclear.
 Animal studies have shown that it may influence levels of neurotransmitters such as norepinephrine, serotonin, and dopamine and reduce cortisol levels.
 I am not sure how or if it influences levesl of testosterone.
 Its quite possible epimedium sagittatum influences several aspects of human sexual biochemistry.
 Icariin is thought to help with erectile function, does it do so by influencing nitric oxide?

 effects, risk, danger, testimonial

 Very high doses of epimedium can cause side effects of overstimulation, rapid heart beat, and perhaps heart palpitations.
 I am still not to what extent it effects blood pressure.

 I was recently taking a testosterone

 booster that also contains epidmedium and a horny goat weed supplement

 not knowing they are both the same plant.
 As a result; I may have